safiya-kirpichonak/useful-scripts/generate-random/README.md

 python3 generaterandom.py --help
 ```

-## Usage like your own command
+## Create command (macOS)

-You can create a little scripts, just follow this instruction.
-I will use password_generator for example:

-1. Go to the folder with script and open file
+1. Go to the folder with script and open file.
-2. Add shebang in the beginning of the file: #!/usr/bin/env python
+2. Add shebang in the beginning of the file: #!/usr/bin/env python3
 3. Add to execute file:

 ```